Millington Municipal Schools

 Millington Municipal Schools (MMS) is a public school district serving Millington, Tennessee within the Memphis metropolitan area, United States.
 It was formed in 2013.

-The district's schools are Millington Primary School, Millington Intermediate School and Millington Central Middle High School.
+The district's schools are Millington Early Learning Academy, Millington Primary School, Millington Intermediate School and Millington Central Middle High School.

 In addition to serving the city of Millington, it also serves the Millington Annexation Reserve, which is a large-divided unincorporated area within Shelby County.